 respect the residents who live adjacent to those community spaces.

-Beginning at 10:00 p.m., the Ramsay and Townes parlors are open
+The Ramsay and Townes parlors are available

 maintained during this time.
 There may be occasions where groups are